 It’s also important to note that the materials used in your home can affect heat transfer.
 For example, materials that are good conductors of heat, such as metal, can quickly transfer heat from one area to another.
 On the other hand, materials that are poor conductors of heat, such as wood or insulation, can help to slow down the transfer of heat.
 When designing or renovating your home, it’s important to consider the materials used and how they may impact indoor temperature control.

-See also How to adjust a Vogel's full motion TV mount for optimal viewing angle?
+See also How to install a full motion TV mount on a wooden wall?

 The impact of leaving the refrigerator door open on energy consumption